ebastler/marbastlib/readme.md

 ## 3D Models
 Many of these were provided by someone else.
 I do not hold any rights for those and owe the original designers big thanks.
 These models are NOT covered by the license applied to the rest of the repo.
 If no source is provided, I designed the model myself, using datasheet specs as far as possible.
+These models are covered by the repository license.
 If your file is in this repo and you would like it gone, please contact me.
 I included them to make it easier to use the models directly from the library, but will respect the original designer's/copyright holder's wishes.

 * SK6812Mini-E
 * WS2812B-2020